Other Old Choristers' Associations

 10.30 Practice in the Cathedral

-11.30 Choral Eucharist: OCs join the Cathedral Choir
+11.30 Choral Eucharist: OCs joined the Cathedral Choir for:

 Mass: Missa Sancti Nicolai – Haydn